University of Illinois Urbana-Champaign: Sustainability

-In 2008, the University of Illinois Urbana-Champaign became a signatory of the American College and University Presidents’ Climate Commitment, binding the campus to the goal of carbon neutrality as soon as possible.
+In 2008, the University of Illinois Urbana-Champaign became a signatory of the American College and University Presidents' Climate Commitment, binding the campus to the goal of carbon neutrality as soon as possible.
 In 2010, the first Illinois Climate Action Plan (iCAP) was written to chart a path to this goal.
-The iCAP is a strategic framework for meeting the university’s Climate Leadership Commitments to be carbon-neutral by 2050 or sooner and build resilience with its local community.
-Since then, the iCAP has been rewritten every five years to track the university’s progress.
+The iCAP is a strategic framework for meeting the university's Climate Leadership Commitments to be carbon-neutral by 2050 or sooner and build resilience with its local community.
+Since then, the iCAP has been rewritten every five years to track the university's progress.

 In December 2013, the University of Illinois launched the Institute for Sustainability, Energy, and Environment (iSEE) on the Urbana-Champaign campus.
-The institute, under the Vice Chancellor for Research and Innovation, leads an interdisciplinary approach to researching solutions for the world’s most pressing sustainability, energy, and environmental needs.
+The institute, under the Vice Chancellor for Research and Innovation, leads an interdisciplinary approach to researching solutions for the world's most pressing sustainability, energy, and environmental needs.
 In addition, iSEE has engaged students, faculty, staff, and campus leadership in the iCAP process — especially in the areas of zero waste and conservation of energy, food, water, land, and natural resources — as well as sustainability outreach and immersive educational programs.

-In her remarks on being named Director of iSEE in 2022, Professor of Agricultural and Consumer Economics Madhu Khanna explained: “We aim to position campus to play a transformative role in moving us all to a more sustainable future.”

 In 2022, new solar and geothermal energy projects, a reduction in water use, and wide-ranging sustainability research helped the University of Illinois Urbana-Champaign earn its fifth consecutive gold certification in the Sustainability Tracking, Assessment & Rating System (STARS).
 Illinois has consistently achieved gold certification since it began reporting data through STARS in 2013, and the 2022 score was one of its highest to date.

-Currently, the campus features 27 LEED certified buildings.
+Currently, the campus features 27 LEED-certified buildings.